-- (A) A representative may not make a claim in a proceeding that the representative knows or has reason to know is false, fictitious, or fraudulent; - (B) A representative may not make a claim in a proceeding that the representative knows or reasonably should know lacks an arguable basis in law or in fact, or is made for an improper purpose, such as to harass or to cause unnecessary delay. - (C) A representative's signature on any document making a claim shall constitute certification that the representative has complied with subsections (A) and (B) of this section. - (D) Failure to comply with the requirements of this section may result in sanctions against the representative.
-Sanctions may include reprimand, censure, suspension from further participation in the proceeding, monetary penalties, and payment of an opposing party's fees.
-The represented participant shall not be sanctioned for the conduct of their representative.
+- (A) A representative may not make a claim in a proceeding that the representative knows or has reason to know is false, fictitious, or fraudulent. - (B) A representative may not make a claim in a proceeding that the representative knows or reasonably should know lacks an arguable basis in law or in fact, or is made for an improper purpose, such as to harass or to cause unnecessary delay. - (C) A representative's signature on any document making a claim shall constitute certification that the representative has complied with subsections (A) and (B) of this section.

-- 1. (to subsection (A)): False, fictitious or fraudulent statements include written statements that assert a material fact which is false, fictitious, or fraudulent and written statement that omits a material fact and is rendered false, fictitious, or fraudulent as a result of such omission.
-See 40 CFR 27.3(a) (EPA). - 2. (to subsection (B)): Claims lacking an arguable basis in law or in fact, or taken for an improper purpose include written statements and arguments, requests for discretionary relief, and filings of motions and appeals.
-8 C.F.R. § 1003.102(j). - 3. (to subsection (B)): Claims have an arguable basis in fact if they have evidentiary support or, if specifically so identified, are likely to have evidentiary support after a reasonable opportunity for further investigation or discovery.
-40 C.F.R. § 27.3(a) (EPA). - 4. (to subsection (B)): A claim or statement does not lack an adequate basis in law if it is a good faith argument for the extension, modification, or reversal of existing law or the establishment of new law.
-19 C.F.R.
-210.4(c)(2) (ITC). - 5. (to subsection (B)): Use of boilerplate language without any reference to the specific circumstances of the proceeding may constitute a claim or statement lacking an adequate basis in law or fact.
-8 C.F.R. § 1003.102(u) (EOIR). - 6. (to subsection (C)): A signature should comply with the agency's rules and definitions regarding the qualifications and requirements for a valid signature.
+- 1. (to subsection (A)): False, fictitious or fraudulent statements include written statements that assert a material fact which is false, fictitious, or fraudulent and written statements that omit a material fact and are rendered false, fictitious, or fraudulent as a result of such omission.
+See 40 CFR 27.3(a) (EPA). - 2. (to subsection (A)): This subsection also applies to claims in enforcement proceedings under Rule 401. - 3. (to subsection (B)): Claims lacking an arguable basis in law or in fact, or taken for an improper purpose include oral and written statements and arguments, requests for discretionary relief, and filings of complaints, motions, and appeals.
+8 C.F.R. § 1003.102(j). - 4. (to subsection (B)): Claims have an arguable basis in fact if they have evidentiary support or, if specifically so identified, are likely to have evidentiary support after a reasonable opportunity for further investigation or discovery.
+40 C.F.R. § 27.3(a) (EPA). - 5. (to subsection (B)): A claim or statement does not lack an adequate basis in law if it is a good faith argument for the extension, modification, or reversal of existing law or the establishment of new law.
+19 C.F.R. § 210.4(c)(2) (ITC). - 6. (to subsection (B)): Use of boilerplate language without any reference to the specific circumstances of the proceeding may constitute a claim or statement lacking an adequate basis in law or fact.
+8 C.F.R. § 1003.102(u) (EOIR). - 7. (to subsection (C)): A signature should comply with [the agency's] rules and definitions regarding the qualifications and requirements for a valid signature.